ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/Explanations.md

 With this structure, the data, measured by the sensor, is retrieved by the I2C block and placed by the control code on the output registers.

 ## I²C driver
 This part of the project was not made by ourself.
-This part is charged to communicate with the sensor.
+The code we used was inspired by the [code from Scott Larson](https://forum.digikey.com/t/i2c-master-vhdl/12797) This part is charged to communicate with the sensor.
 It's state machine is the following.

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/81489863/117325002-9ef03c80-ae90-11eb-94b8-64418adf2483.png">